Skip to main content

 • xray

-You will have to allow the AWS Cognito domains that are used as authentication mechanism, as AWS does not provide a VPC endpoint for Cognito.
-These domains are:
+You will also have to allow the Amazon Cognito domains that are used as authentication mechanism, as AWS does not provide a VPC endpoint for its Cognito service.